apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 more for the eventual 1.0 release.
 Check the full README for known bugs and my current TODO!

+**NOTE:** The Vault Card Chest-opening speed tweak currently *requires* using OpenHotfixLoader (OHL) instead of B3HM.
+If B3HM v1.0.2 ever gets released, that version should be supported too, but v1.0.1 will *not* work with that Vault Card chest.

 A few known quirks of running with this mod:
 * To get on top of the "main" elevator in Meridian Outskirts (to reach the Typhon Dead Drop), you'll likely either have to use Photo Mode to hit